 - 1. Viable agricultural land.
-Land highly suitable for agricultural production and Sec.
-301. Definitions which will continue to be economically feasible for such use if real estate taxes, farm use restrictions, and speculative activities are limited to levels approximating those in commercial agricultural areas not influenced by the proximity of urban and related non- - 2.
+Land highly suitable for agricultural production and which will continue to be economically feasible for such use if real estate taxes, farm use restrictions, and speculative activities are limited to levels approximating those in commercial agricultural areas not influenced by the proximity of urban and related non-agricultural development. - 2.
 Unique and irreplaceable agricultural land.
-Land which is uniquely suited for agricultural development. the production of high value crops, including, but not limited to fruits, vegetables and - 3.
+Land which is uniquely suited for the production of high value crops, including, but not limited to fruits, vegetables and horticultural specialties. - 3.
 Land used in agricultural production.
-Not less than ten acres of land used in horticultural specialties. the preceding two years for the production for sale of crops, livestock and livestock products of an average gross sales value of ten thousand dollars or more.
+Not less than ten acres of land used in the preceding two years for the production for sale of crops, livestock and livestock products of an average gross sales value of ten thousand dollars or more.
 Land used in agricultural production shall not include land or portions thereof used for processing or retail merchandising of such crops, livestock or livestock products.
-Land used in agricultural production shall also include: - a.
-Rented land which otherwise satisfies the requirements for eligibility for - b.
-Land of not less than ten acres used for the production for sale of crops, an agricultural value assessment; livestock or livestock products, exclusive of woodland products, which does not indepen dently satisfy the gross sales requirement, where such land was used in such production for the preceding two years and currently is being so used under a rental arrangement of five or more years in conjunction with land which qualifies for an agricultural value - c.
-Land used in support of a farm operation or land used in agricultural production, constituting a portion of a parcel, as identified on the assessment roll, assessment; which also contains land qualified for an agricultural value assessment.
+Land used in agricultural production shall also include:

-- 4. Crops, livestock and livestock products include but are not limited to the following: - Field crops, including corn, wheat, oats, rye, barley, hay, potatoes, dry beans. - Fruits, including apples, peaches, grapes, cherries, berries. - Vegetables, including tomatoes, snap beans, cabbage, carrots, beets, and onions. - d.
-Horticultural specialties, including nursery stock, ornamental shrubs, ornamental trees and flowers. - e.
+- a.
+Rented land which otherwise satisfies the requirements for eligibility for an agricultural value assessment; - b.
+Land of not less than ten acres used for the production for sale of crops, livestock or livestock products, exclusive of woodland products, which does not independently satisfy the gross sales requirement, where such land was used in such production for the preceding two years and currently is being so used under a rental arrangement of five or more years in conjunction with land which qualifies for an agricultural value assessment; - c.
+Land used in support of a farm operation or land used in agricultural production, constituting a portion of a parcel, as identified on the assessment roll, which also contains land qualified for an agricultural value assessment. - 4.
+Crops, livestock and livestock products include but are not limited to the following: - a.
+Field crops, including corn, wheat, oats, rye, barley, hay, potatoes, dry beans. - b.
+Fruits, including apples, peaches, grapes, cherries, berries. - c.
+Vegetables, including tomatoes, snap beans, cabbage, carrots, beets, and onions. - $\mbox{\ d.}$ Horticultural specialties, including nursery stock, ornamental shrubs, ornamental trees and flowers. - e.
 Livestock and livestock products, including cattle, sheep, hogs, goats, horses, poultry, furbearing animals, milk, eggs, furs. - f.
 Woodland products, including logs, lumber, posts, firewood, and maple syrup, if such products are produced on property otherwise used for agricultural production.
-For purposes of computing total agricultural production under sections three hundred five and three hundred six of this article, the sale of woodland products may be included up to a maximum annual amount of two thousand dollars. - 5.
+For purposes of computing total agricultural production under sections three hundred five and three hundred six of this article, the sale of woodland products may be included up to a maximum annual amount of two thousand dellars. - 5.
 Agricultural value.
-The market value of land for agricultural production purposes if no other use were possible.
+The market value of land for agricultural production purposes if no other use were possible. - 6.
+Oil or gas exploration, development or extraction activities.
+The installation and use of fixtures and equipment which are necessary for the exploration, development or extraction of oil or natural gas, including access roads, drilling apparatus, pumping facilities and pipelines.

 As amended L. 1972, C. 712, Sec.
 1; L. 1978, C. 241, Sec.
 1; L. 1979, C. 266, Sec.
-1;
+1; L. 1980, C. 79, Sec.
+3; L. 1983, C. 866, Sec.
+1.